SheharyarAmin/Kuponglig_SDK/doc/CouponApi.md

 Get Coupon

-Endpoint to fetch a coupon by its ID. - Takes coupon_id as a URL parameter. - Returns a CouponModel object for the given ID.
+Endpoint to fetch a coupon by its ID. - Takes coupon_id as a URL parameter. - Returns a CouponModel object for the given ID. - Records a view for statistics tracking.

 ### Example
 ```dart